-Daughter Osta Antill (1900- ? ) was born in 1900 in Pennsylvania.
+Daughter Osta Antill (1899- ? ) was born on May 17, 1899 in Pennsylvania.
 She was employed as a bookkeeper for a local coal works in Washington circa 1920.
-She wed German-born Paul A. Pakulla Sr. and had at least one son, Paul A. Pakulla Jr. They are thought to have resided at 810 Addison Street in West Washington.
+She wed German-born Paul A. Pakulla Sr. ( ? - ? ) and had at least one son, Paul A. Pakulla Jr. They are thought to have resided at 810 Addison Street in West Washington.
 Paul Sr. was a superintendent in his company in 1945.

 Daughter Mary Antill (1915- ? ) was born in 1915.
 At the age of 23, in 1937, she wed 26-year-old Walter C. Hansen, a shipping clerk in Washington.
 He was a native of Minnesota, and a son of Norwegian immigrant Harry Hansen and his wife Mabel.